Strategic Catalytic Downtown Development Planning

 Adams County Housing Authority

-Trestle Strategy Group is providing services for the Adams County Housing Authority's 5-acre low-income housing project.
+Trestle Strategy Group recently provided community engagement services for the Adams County Housing Authority's 5-acre low-income housing project.
 Located a quarter mile from RTD's future 104th Crossroads Station, this 203 unit project is apart of the Transit Oriented Community (TOC) area and will help connect low-income families and seniors to neighboring communities.
-Trestle is spearheaded a number of community engagement programs to inform the community about the planned development, its development process, and how it is incorporated in the City of Thornton's Housing Needs Assessment as well as RTD's TOC goals.
+Trestle spearheaded a number of community engagement programs to inform the community about the planned development, its development process, and how it is incorporated in the City of Thornton's Housing Needs Assessment as well as RTD's TOC goals.

 City of Boulder